Ellipsometry: Ellipsometric porosimetry

 Ellipsometric porosimetry measures the change of the optical properties and thickness of the materials during adsorption and desorption of a volatile species at atmospheric pressure or under reduced pressure depending on the application.
 The EP technique is unique in its ability to measure porosity of very thin films down to 10 nm, its reproducibility and speed of measurement.
 Compared to traditional porosimeters, Ellipsometer porosimeters are well suited to very thin film pore size and pore size distribution measurement.
 Film porosity is a key factor in silicon based technology using low-κ materials, organic industry (encapsulated organic light-emitting diodes) as well as in the coating industry using sol gel techniques.

 Magneto-optic generalized ellipsometry

 Magneto-optic generalized ellipsometry (MOGE) is an advanced infrared spectroscopic ellipsometry technique for studying free charge carrier properties in conducting samples.
 By applying an external magnetic field it is possible to determine independently the density, the optical mobility parameter and the effective mass parameter of free charge carriers.
 Without the magnetic field only two out of the three free charge carrier parameters can be extracted independently.

+Ellipsometry in semiconductor manufacturing

+Using spectroscopic ellipsometry an analysis method first developed for semiconductors has been adopted more widely.
+In this method complex multi-layers stacks made of multiple mediums are capable of being measured at the same time if each layer has known optical properties.
+Because of the optical properties are known, all of the unknowns are wavelength independent.
+In this case, a linear regression can be applied to $\Psi$ and $\Delta$, from which one can extract the thickness of all layers, as well as the volume fractions.

+This method works well in semiconductor manufacturing because a library of known Refractive index (n) and Extinction coefficient (k) for the materials used during manufacturing can be developed.
+In the case of semiconductor development where the material properties are unknown, this process can be used in reverse, and it is possible to extract the n and k values by measuring the thickness of the sample using another technique such as TEM.
+These material properties can then be used to measure the thickness of future samples of the same material.

+Unlike XRF or XPS which can measure much thicker metal films or is more precise, respectively, ellipsometry is valued for its speed.
+Because ellipsometry can be done without a vacuum system the time to load samples is significantly faster.
+Additionally, unlike X-ray based techniques which require a few seconds to many minutes per site measured, ellipsometry generally takes less than one second per site.